 That's all fine if you just want to print a copy of what you see in Google Calendar, but if you want to export custom lists of events filtering by keyword, type of event (free only, private only, all day only etc.) then GCalToolkit can help you.
 Use GCalToolkit to display or hide the columns you wish to print - very useful if you want to print out the full description field for each event, or the location, the busy/free status etc. You can also export in the TSV format, a spreadsheet format similar to CSV but using "tab" to instead of "comma" in the file.
 You can open and edit the output file with any text or spreadsheet software such as OpenOffice, Google Documents or Excel.

-When you have formatted the CSV export from GCalToolkit you should have something similar to the picture below, complete with the description, and any other information you need such as busy/free status, location (where) etc. By configuring the "Date" column as a date in OpenOffice you can change the date format to include the week day, omit the time and so on.
+If you do not have PDF printing on your system you can use CSV to export from GCalToolkit - this will save a file complete with the columns you have selected to display in the program.
+By opening the CSV file and configuring the "Date" column as a date in OpenOffice or Google Sheets, for example, you can change the date format to include the week day, omit the time and so on.

-Where you go from here is up to you: GCalToolkit helps you export the raw data that you need so that you can format the spreadsheet display to your hearts content.
+Where you go from here is up to you: GCalToolkit helps you export the raw data that you need so that you can format the spreadsheet display to your heart's content.
 Let me know how you get on.
-Download GCalToolkit today for free - click on the button below to choose for either Mac or Windows.
-Linux users can use the JAVA version available on the "Download" page of this website.
+Download GCalToolkit today below or from the "Download" page of this website.

 GCalToolkit has many uses in addition to creating event lists: